-- > Design emphasises an urban landscaped character with minimal street setbacks (3 metres) and greenery in courtyards and balconies fronting the street. - Minimise basement footprints within the front setback to prioritise deep planting in these areas.
-By prioritising front setbacks, it is acknowledged that side and rear setbacks may be limited.
-In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree for every 8 metres of boundary at the front; and I tree per ground floor dwelling.
-The advanced canopy tree requirement under the boundary length calculation can include the I tree per ground floor dwelling requirement.
+- > Design emphasises an urban landscaped character with minimal street setbacks (3 metres) and greenery in courtyards and balconies fronting the street. - Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
+By prioritising front and rear setbacks, it is acknowledged that side setbacks may be limited on small sites.
+In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - Tree planting recommendation: provide a minimum of one advanced canopy tree per 8m of boundary at the front and rear; and one tree per ground floor dwelling in total (total includes advanced canopy trees).
 If the result is not a whole number, round up to the nearest whole number.
-Planting location to be site responsive.

 Fencing should balance the need for privacy and with passive surveillance and activation of the public realm.
-Provide a maximum fence height of I.5m.
-Any fencing above I.2 metres in height should be set back behind a landscape buffer and designed to be visually permeable.
+Provide a maximum fence height of 1.5m.
+Any fencing above 1.2 metres in height should be set back behind a landscape buffer and designed to be visually permeable.